1989Ryan/Digital-Image-Processing-Project/README.md

 ## homework4

-Forth project assignment supporting materials.
+Fourth project assignment supporting materials.

 The toolbox has been updated to the latest version which contains all the basic tools for spacial filtering including gaussian filter and high-pass filter module.
 You can use it directly or see my script ``CV_Python_Toolbox\scripts\filter.py`` to learn how to use it.